Skip to Content

 Thanks for reading!

-Hopefully, this guide to visiting the Christ de Redeemer Statue was helpful!
-If you’re planning a trip to Rio, you really shouldn’t miss out on seeing this iconic landmark up close.
-Plus the views of Rio are second to none!
+Hopefully, this guide to visiting the Christ the Redeemer Statue was helpful!
+If you’re planning a trip to Rio, you really shouldn’t miss out on seeing this iconic landmark up close – even if you only have two days in Rio.
+Plus the views of the city from up here are second to none!

 If you’re planning a trip to this part of the world, check out our other Brazil blogs for more travel inspiration.
 We spent two months exploring Brazil and learned a lot while visiting that we would love to share with you.